Alipsa/munin/README.md

 ```

 # Installing
-There are a few different ways yto install Munin.
+There are a few different ways to install Munin.

 1. Simple:
     - Download the munin-[version].jar file from https://github.com/perNyfelt/munin/releases/latest